And more specifically: how to choose your espresso machine?

 Brands: Sage, De'Longhi, Ariete

-Where to buy it: our store, our website, Darty, Boulanger, etc.
+Where to buy it: our shop, our website, Darty, Boulanger, etc.

-Advantages: very good compromise between practicality of use and quality of coffee, quick to use, relatively compact, inexpensive compared to the service provided
+Advantages: excellent compromise between ease of use and coffee quality, quick to use, fairly compact, inexpensive considering the service provided

-Disadvantages: not as simple as the automatic machine, no total control of the process
+Disadvantages: not as simple as an automated machine, no total control over the process

 Who is it for?
-I love espresso coffee and I want to go further while staying with a machine that's easy to use.
+I love espresso coffee and I want to go further while still using a simple machine.

-Note: To take a step up in precision and achieve more consistent espresso results, use a scale accurate to within 0.1g to measure the amount of ground coffee in the filter holder.
+Note: To take a step towards greater precision and more consistently successful espressos, use a scale accurate to within 0.1g to measure the amount of ground coffee in the filter holder.

 The manual espresso machine with separate grinder

-If we summarize the minimum of what you will have to do a priori with the grinder + manual coffee machine combination:
+To summarize the minimum you will have to do initially with the grinder + manual coffee machine combination:

 - Grind the grain while controlling the grind and quantity